• Skip to main content

 Yes, my easy Chicken Marsala Pasta is chock full of tender, juicy chicken, melty cheeses, hearty pasta, and earthy mushrooms.
 But it’s the creamy Marsala wine sauce that elevates this tasty casserole from ordinary to extraordinary.

-Like my classic Chicken Marsala with Prosciutto recipe, this dish is not only packed with flavor, but it’s also family-friendly and quick enough for a weeknight dinner!
+Like my classic Chicken Marsala with Prosciutto and Baked Asiago Chicken recipe, this dish is not only packed with flavor, but it’s also family-friendly and quick enough for a weeknight dinner!
 It’s also the perfect make-ahead dinner party recipe.
 Creamy Chicken Marsala Pasta is the very definition of comfort food!

 A spoonful of chicken marsala pasta.